Genocide Sites In Rwanda

-This memorial site is a burial center for over the 2700 individuals who lost their lives at a time of horrific event.
-Ever since this civil ware stopped, the area was deserted and natives began living in other places.
+This memorial site is a burial center for over 2700 individuals who lost their lives at a time of the horrific events.
+Ever since this civil war stopped, the area was deserted and natives began living in other places.
 Many corpses up to now are kept and nobody is allowed to distract these centers.
 Because of Rwanda’s booming tourism sector, this school has been refurbished and today serves as an exhibition site.
 For visitors who have paid a visit to this place are also get free information pertaining to the intriguing history of this nation.
 Besides the exhibits of corpses, you will find the kept burial rooms.
 While here, you will be taken around by some of the survivors who will then tell you what occurred at a time.
 In this area, one mass grave was dug to give a decent burial for the victims.
-This site lies within the grounds of former Murambi technical school just close to Murambi town.
+This site lies within the grounds of a former Murambi technical school just close to Murambi town.

 - Kigali genocide memorial site

 Perhaps this is the most explored Rwanda genocide memorial site given its close location to Kigali city center.
-It is a 10 minutes’ drive away and lies within Gisozi.
+It is a 10-minute drive away and lies within Gisozi.
 This site is where 250000 victims were buried and displays the skulls, photos, and many other things.
 While outside this site you will find a garden and various mass graves where tourists, survivors, and relatives pay a visit.

 - Nyamata memorial site

 This genocide memorial site is located within a former church about 30 kilometers’ drive south of Kigali in Bugesera.
-About 25000 victims were buried in this place making it a few dark sites in the land of thousand hills.
+About 25000 victims were buried in this place making it a few dark sites in the land of thousand of hills.
 It is here that most Tutsis gathered thinking that it was a very safe area as churches were looked at as safe areas.
 Unfortunately, this became the main death trap for them and they locked themselves here and the Hutu militias forced themselves in using grenades and reigned on them using machetes.
-At this place, you will find national IDs, clothes of the victims, and many other exhibits.
+At this place, you will find national IDs, the clothes of the victims, and many other exhibits.